MrBukLau/filter-lists/README.md

 ## Getting Started
 ### Installation
 #### AdGuard on Safari (Mobile - iOS 15 or Above)
-1. Download and install AdGuard from the App Store (Make sure to pay for a subscription or purchase the Pro version)
+1. Download and install [AdGuard][AdGuard App Store Link] or [AdGuard Pro][AdGuard Pro App Store Link] from the App Store (Buy a subscription if downloading the free version)
-    - [AdGuard][AdGuard App Store Link] - Free With Optional Paid Subscription
-    - [AdGuard Pro][AdGuard Pro App Store Link] - One-Time Purchase
 2. Open the AdGuard application and go to the Protection section
     <br>
     2a.
 Turn on "Safari Protection" by tapping the toggle button